Akashmishra06/data-science/README.md

 This repository tracks my progress as I build strong fundamentals in Data Science and work on real-world projects.

-## 🎯 Goal

-To become industry-ready in Data Science, Machine Learning, and AI by practicing hands-on projects and structured learning.

----

 ✨ Consistency + Practice + Projects